 Slightly further afield you can head to the breathtaking scenery of the Snowdonia National Park.

 This superb cottage is ideal for friends and family looking for a perfect mix of seaside relaxation and a wonderful variety of outdoor activities and days out nearby.

 Three bedrooms: 1 x super king-size double (zip/link, can be twin on request), 1 x twin (zip/link, can be super king-size double on request), 1 x single.
 Shower room with walk-in shower, basin and WC.
 Open plan living area with kitchen, breakfast bar island, dining area and seating area with woodburning stove.
 External storage room for watersport equipment/bikes with basin and WC.
-Note: The maximum total occupancy is 4 people only excluding babes in arms.
+Note: The maximum total occupancy is 4 people excluding babes in arms.